T-Norms Driven Loss Functions for Machine Learning: Background on T-Norm Fuzzy Logic

-\end{example} An interesting consequence of equation (\ref{eq:t-normgen}) is that it allows us to define also the other fuzzy connectives, deriving from the t-norm, as depending on the additive generator.
-For instance:
+\end{example} \ar{According to Equation (\ref{eq:t-normgen}), the other fuzzy logic connectives deriving from the t-norm can be expressed with respect to the generator.} For instance:

-\subsection{Parameterized classes of t-norms}
+\subsection{Parameterized Classes of T-Norms}

-Given a generator of a t-norm depending on a certain parameter, we can define a class of related t-norms depending on such parameter.
-For instance, given a generator function $g$ of a t-norm $T$ and $\lambda>0$, then $T^{\lambda}$, corresponding to the generator function $g^{\lambda}(x)=(g(x))^{\lambda}$ denotes a class of increasing t-norms.
-In addition, let $T_D$ and $T_G$ denote the \emph{Drastic} (defined by $T_D(x,y)=(x=y=1)?1:0$) and G\"{o}del t-norms respectively, we get:
+\ar{T-norm generators can also depend on a parameter, by consequently defining a parameterized class of t-norms.} For instance, given a generator $g$ of a t-norm $T$ and $\lambda>0$, then $T^{\lambda}$ denotes a class of increasing t-norms that correspond to the generator function $g^{\lambda}(x)=(g(x))^{\lambda}$.
+In addition, let $T_D$ and $T_G$ denote the Drastic ($T_D(x,y)=(x=y=1)?1:0$) and G\"{o}del t-norms respectively, we get:

-On the other hand, several parameterized families of t-norms have been introduced and studied in the literature \citep{klement2013triangular}.
-In the following we recall some prominent examples we will exploit in the experimental evaluation.
+\ar{Over the years,} several parameterized families of t-norms have been introduced and studied in the literature \cite{mizumoto1989pictorial,klement2013triangular}.
+In the following, we recall some prominent examples that we will exploit in the experimental evaluation.

 \begin{definition}[The Schweizer-Sklar family] For $\lambda\in(-\infty,+\infty)$, consider:

 The t-norms corresponding to this generator are called Schweizer-Sklar t-norms, and they are defined according to: